andreanicolle590-cpu/Urban-Grocers-API-Testing-Suite/README.md

 <img width="1260" height="631" alt="image" src="https://github.com/user-attachments/assets/823b13f6-5af9-484c-a209-c6dc47d89889" />

 ## 🧭 My QA Journey

-As an **Industrial Engineer**, I have always been connected to quality processes, audits, and continuous improvement.
-Discovering the world of **Software QA** allowed me to apply that same mindset in a digital context—combining logic, precision, and documentation.

 This project showed me that quality is not only inspected in a factory—it’s also **built into the code**.
 Every test case I designed and every bug I documented contributed to my growth as a technical professional.